My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 After everyone calmed down, I placed my hands under the table so they wouldn’t see them shaking.

-“That’s amazing for Sophie,” I said.
+“That’s amazing for Olivia,” I said.

 Mature.